ryoken7090/gym_search/README.md

 # English Ver

 ## Overview
-It is a facility information comparison service that allows you to search for gyms from multiple conditions by providing many check items.We will create a service that is very helpful for serious trainees.
+It is a facility information comparison service that allows you to search for gyms from multiple conditions by providing many check items.
+When I try to find a training gym, it will come up soon if I look up the nearest station, monthly fee, business hours.
+When I think about it, information does not hit easily.
+In particular, the machine information is not even listed on the individual HP, and in some cases you may have no choice but to ask if you want to know.
+For "people who are particular about choosing a gym", I decided to create this app in order to create a gym search service that has detailed information and complete search items.
 ## Concept
 Gym search service that does not let you press the search button twice.